Kahvi-0/Cheat-Sheets/Web.md

   ## Content discovery

-   - What is the server running on?
+   - What is the server running on/versions?
-   - Type of underlysing software?
+    - Wappalyzer
+    - Response headers
-   - Versions?
+    - Inspect source

   ## Vulnerability/misconfiguration scanning